searls/rubbycop/manual/configuration.md

 ### Inheritance

-RuboCop supports inheriting configuration from one or more supplemental configuration files at runtime.
+RubbyCop supports inheriting configuration from one or more supplemental configuration files at runtime.
 Settings in the file that inherits override settings in the file that's inherited from.
 Configuration parameter that are hashes, for example `PreferredMethods` in